sgravrock/jasmine.github.io/_faq/async/await-ui.md

 });
 ```

-This is a bit more complex ast firstand can be slightly less efficient.
+This is a bit more complex at first and can be slightly less efficient.
 It will
 also time out (after 5 seconds by default) rather than failing immediately if
 the expected component is not rendered.
 But it's more resilient in the face of
 change.
 It will still pass if more `await`s or `.then()` calls are added to the